Grants

 Federal Pell Grants are awarded to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree.
 (In some cases, a student enrolled in a teacher certification program might receive a Federal Pell Grant.)

-Pell Grant award amounts will vary depending upon the student’s EFC.
-The EFC will no longer be called the EFC after the 2023-2024 school year.
-EFC will be replaced by Student Aid Index (SAI) effective the 2024-2025 school year.
-The EFC/SAI is an estimated measure of how much the student and their family are able to contribute towards the educational expenses for the current academic year.
-The federal processor uses the information reported on the FAFSA to calculate the EFC/SAI using a formula specified by law.
+Pell Grant award amounts will vary depending upon the student’s Student Aid Index (SAI).
+The SAI is an estimated measure of how much the student and their family are able to contribute towards the educational expenses for the current academic year.
+The federal processor uses the information reported on the FAFSA to calculate the SAI using a formula specified by law.

 Students must be enrolled full-time (12 units or more) to receive a full-time disbursement of the Pell Grant for each term.
 If the student is enrolled less than full-time, the disbursement will be reduced at the time of disbursement.
 At the end of the drop/add period (census date) any enrollment changes may result in an increase or decrease of a Pell grant disbursement.
 A decrease in eligibility may result in a bill.